N2WQ/clubleaderboard/replit.md

 - **File Processing**: Multer (uploads), PapaParse (CSV parsing)

 ### Technical Implementations
 - **Cabrillo Log Processing**: Parses Cabrillo files to extract contest, callsign, claimed score, operators, club, and mode.
 Enhanced to detect "Yankee Clipper Contest Club" or "YCCC" even when CLUB field contains multiple club names.
+The CONTEST field becomes the unique contest identifier (contestKey).
+- **Contest Identification**: Contests are uniquely identified by the CONTEST field from Cabrillo logs (stored as contestKey).
+MODE is captured separately for display purposes only and is not used for contest identification or scoring calculations.
 - **Dues Validation & Inclusive Scoring**: Validates operator dues against a roster.
 Submissions are accepted if at least one operator has valid dues; only operators with current dues are scored.
 Operators with expired dues are excluded from scoring calculations with a warning.
 - **Configurable Scoring System**: Administrators can choose between two scoring methods via the Admin panel:
   - **Fixed Method** (default): Uses a fixed maximum of 1,000,000 points for all contests.
-Formula: `(IndividualClaimed / HighestSingleOpForContestMode) × 1,000,000`
+Formula: `(IndividualClaimed / HighestSingleOpForContest) × 1,000,000`
   - **Participant-Based Method**: Dynamic maximum based on unique member operators.
-Formula: `(IndividualClaimed / HighestSingleOpForContestMode) × min(uniqueOperators × 50,000, 1,000,000)`.
-Counts all unique member operators across all accepted submissions for each contest/mode/year.
+Formula: `(IndividualClaimed / HighestSingleOpForContest) × min(uniqueOperators × 50,000, 1,000,000)`.
+Counts all unique member operators across all accepted submissions for each contest/year.
 Maximum cap of 1,000,000 points (20 participants).
 - **Scoring Engine**: Implements normalized scoring using the selected method. `IndividualClaimed` is `ClaimedScore / TotalOperators`.
 All points are rounded to whole numbers.
-- **Baseline Calculation**: Dynamically computes the highest single-operator claimed score for each contest and mode combination to establish a baseline for normalization.
+- **Baseline Calculation**: Dynamically computes the highest single-operator claimed score for each contest (identified by contestKey) to establish a baseline for normalization.
+Baselines are stored by (seasonYear, contestKey) only.
-- **Duplicate Submission Handling**: Ensures that only the latest submission for a given callsign, contest, mode, and year is active, deactivating previous submissions.
+- **Duplicate Submission Handling**: Ensures that only the latest submission for a given callsign, contest, and year is active, deactivating previous submissions.
+Deactivation targets (callsign, contestKey, year) regardless of MODE.
 - **Dynamic Contest Year Parsing**: Extracts the contest year directly from QSO record dates in Cabrillo logs, allowing for historical data analysis and year-specific leaderboards.
 - **Dense Ranking**: Leaderboards utilize dense ranking (e.g., 1,1,1,2) for ties.
 - **Points Rounding**: Both individual claimed points and YCCC Points (normalized points) are rounded to whole numbers for storage and display.